altocodenl/cell/readme.md

 cell is all of those things not because it tries to be everything; rather, it does all of this because it explores the possibility that the best way to build information systems is to have an integrated system where language, database, service and interface spring from a common ground.

+What can cell be used for?

+- Understand an existing system or design a new one.
+- Define the logic of a system.
+- Create interfaces for a system.
+- Test a system.

 ## Purpose

 Programming is an universal tool for problem solving.
 It is also a wonderful means for artistic expression.
 Programming allows you to harness the power of computers for creative purposes.